-AFTER SCHOOL TUTORING
+AFTER SCHOOL TUTORING/PROJECT STARS

-Project STARS provides after school tutoring.
-The goal of the program is to increase student performance in the classroom and on SOL tests.
-The program begins immediately after school on designated days and ends at approximately 5:00 pm.
+Project STARS provides after school tutoring and Fun Friday through a 21st Century Community Learning Center grant.
+The goal of the program is to increase student academic performance in the classroom and on SOL tests, as well as improve student behavior and attendance.
 Transportation is provided.
+The program begins immediately after school on designated days and ends at approximately 5:00 pm on Monday - Thursday.
+Fun Friday ends at 4:30 pm.
+If students are not riding the bus then they must be picked up by 5:55 pm Monday - Thursday and 4:55 pm on Friday.
+Registration forms are available in the main office.